 Utilities face immediate and unprecedented operational challenges – from asset failures to regulatory pressures – and they are all exacerbated by a growing dearth of critical skills needed to effectively run today’s and tomorrow’s utility.
-Utility companies typically have been more reactive than proactive in the area of talent development and retention and the result is an effect on their bottom line as well as their ability to meet operational, safety and customer expectations.
+Utility companies typically have been more reactive than proactive in the area of talent development and retention and the result is an effect on their bottom line.

 This article was published in Public Utilities Fortnightly in September 2013.
 Copyright PUR Inc. (www.fortnightly.com).
 Used by permission of the publisher.